dan-yordanov/BMP-Editor/README.md

 `bin` folder - contains the executable file `bmp-editor.exe`

-`samples` folder - contains sample bmp images with all used bit counts
+`samples` folder - contains sample bmp images with all supported bit counts

 `main.c` - calls functions to get the filepaths and the instruction set and after checking the bit count calls the respectful functions to do the instructions and write the ouput file